Discontinued Control Migration Guidelines

-The NAVTEQNA and NAVTEQEU datasources will be shutting down on March 1, 2020.
-After that date the datasources will no longer be available and any solution using the Bing Spatial Data Services Query API to search data from NAVTEQNA and NAVTEQEU will return an error message.
+The NAVTEQNA and NAVTEQEU datasources will be shutting down on July 6, 2020.
+After that date, the datasources will no longer be available and any solution using the Bing Spatial Data Services Query API to search data from NAVTEQNA and NAVTEQEU will return an error message.

 To help avoid any complications, please make sure to identify a different data source for your business listings and points of interest needs.